Zeke-OS/zeke/doc/coding_standards.markdown

 Zeke Coding Standards & Generic Documentation
 =============================================

-Here is some misc documentation and generic guidelines on how to write code for Zeke.
+Here is some misc documentation and general guidelines on topic of how to write new code for Zeke.

 Directory Structure
 -------------------